Respect, protect, enjoy.

-- Enjoy our beautiful beaches safely, by following the important advice issued by the RNLI.
+- Enjoy our beautiful coastline safely, by following the important advice issued by the RNLI.
 Please be aware that the usual life guard service may not currently be in place.

 - When you’re out and about, enjoy taking photos of your surroundings and sharing them with us @VisitKent.
 We’d love to see them, and share them with others!

-If you are holding off from getting outside for now, or are self isolating and unable to leave your home, we’re totally committed to bringing the very best of the Garden of England straight to you.
-Follow us on social at @VisitKent, or sit back and enjoy an at-home tour across this glorious county with our new Virtual Kent experiences (Virtual Gardens, Virtual Castles, Virtual Museums) .
+If you are holding off from getting outside, or are self isolating and unable to leave your home, we’re totally committed to bringing the very best of the Garden of England straight to you.
+Follow us on social at @VisitKent, or sit back and enjoy an at-home tour across this glorious county with our Virtual Kent experiences (Virtual Gardens, Virtual Castles, Virtual Museums).
 When the time is right and safe to do so, we’ll be waiting to welcome you with open arms.